svenstaro/miniserve/README.md

           [env: MINISERVE_TITLE=]

-      --header <HEADER>
+      --header <Header:Value>
-          Inserts custom headers in the responses.
+          Inserts custom headers into the responses.
+Specify each header as a 'Header:Value' pair.
-          Specify headers as 'Header1:Value1;Header2:Value2' for multiple headers in a single use, or use --header multiple times, each with one 'Header:Value' pair.
+          This parameter can be used multiple times to add multiple headers.

           [env: MINISERVE_HEADER=]